 May 22 - June 11, 2017

-Next summer, immerse yourself in a powerful learning and service experience that will take you from the Amazon rainforest to the high Andes.
+This summer, our group of 13 students will immerse themselves in a powerful learning and service experience that will take you from the Amazon rainforest to the high Andes.

 In the rainforest, we’ll serve with ARCAmazon, which aims to conserve and protect the Amazon by promoting balance between people and nature.
 Projects may include environmental education, maintaining ARCA's education center, preserving the rainforest through patrolling their conservation area, and other community development projects.